fkadibs/sasquatch/README.md

 # Customization

-YCSM-NG is designed to be easy to customize and expand.
+Sasquatch is designed to be easy to customize and expand.
 For instance, you may want to only forward HTTP traffic to your C2 listener if there is a pre-defined header.
 This is easy to implement with a `rewrite` declaration and a small change to your Cobalt Strike malleable C2 profile.

 You can take things a step further and include mTLS authentication, expand the IP and User-Agent rewrite/deny lists and replace the static HTML content to serve as a decoy or recieve domain categorization.

 # Logging

-YCSM-NG generates logs following locations:
+Sasquatch generates logs following locations:

 Caddy:
 * `/var/log/caddy/access.log`